-In this paper, we use Hoeffding Trees [6] as an example for an incremental learner.
+In this paper, we use Hoeffding Trees (Domingos and Hulten, 2000) as an example for an incremental learner.
 It is a very fast incremental decision tree learner with anytime properties.
 One of its main features is that its prediction is guaranteed to be asymptotically nearly identical to that of a corresponding batch learned tree.
-We used the implementation provided in the Massive Online Analysis Framework [2].
+We used the implementation provided in the Massive Online Analysis Framework (Bifet et al., 2010).